zikyfranky/NFT-subgraph/README.md

 # Cryptomedia subgraph

-> All cryptomedia NFTs in one subgraph
+> All ERC721/ERC1155 NFTs in one subgraph

 More about subgraphs and The Graph protocol you can find [here](https://thegraph.com/docs/introduction).